 There are risks and side effects related to having a gastrectomy.
 Risks and side effects may be:

 - Infection at the incision and/or inside the body.

 - Reaction to anesthesia (anesthesia is the medication you are given to help you sleep through the surgery, not remember it, and to manage pain.
 Reactions can include wheezing, rash, swelling and low blood pressure).

 - Bowel obstruction (this is a blockage in the bowel that can limit digestion or the removal of bowel movements).

 - Incisional hernia (when tissue in the belly pushes through the muscle.
 It can look like a lump and can be painful or tender when touched).

 - Acid reflux, diarrhea, nausea and/or vomiting.

 - Stricture (narrowing) due to buildup of scar tissue.

-- Low levels of vitamins in your body, which can lead to anemia, compromised immune function, brittle bones and or muscle weakness.
+- Low levels of vitamins in your body, which can lead to anemia, weakened immune function, brittle bones and/or muscle weakness.

 - Weight loss.

 Recovery from a gastrectomy will depend on the extent of the procedure you have had.
 Typically, a 6-12 day hospital stay is needed.
 You may have a nasogastric tube (NG tube) from your nose down into your stomach/intestine to drain stomach contents.
 You may need nutrients given through an intravenous (IV) line or a feeding tube.
 You may need a bladder catheter to drain your urine for a short period of time.
 Your healthcare team will remove the tubes and change your diet as you recover.